URseismology/Generative_NoisePrameterization/readme.md

     1. code
-        a.analysis: contains general data analysis, data processing and results analysis jupyter notebooks. b.lib: contains the utility codes, the diffusion model related classes and methods. c.ipynb_single_run_code_files: contains all methods/function definitions and model run in one place as a single excutable jupyter notebook.
-The files are named as per expriments mentioned in the report.
+        a.analysis: contains general data analysis, data processing and results analysis jupyter notebooks. b.lib: contains the utility codes, the diffusion model related classes and methods. c.ipynb_single_run_code_files: contains all methods/function definitions and model run in one place as a single excutable jupyter notebook.The files are named as per expriments mentioned in the report.

     2. data
         a.processed: contains the processed pickle/data files ready for model input